terryoy/terryoy.github.io/_content/guides/2017/docker-basic.md

 For server instance like Ubuntu, you need an interactive shell to work with it, so the command will be a little bit different:

 ```
+# start a new container named 'ubuntu'
 $ docker run --name ubuntu -ti ubuntu-core

+# run an existing container
+$ docker container start -i ubuntu

 ```